 Load Funding Shares

-Trading Party Funding Shares for each month are provided by ELEXON Finance and validated against the specific file format described in Appendix A before being loaded into the system.
+Trading Party Funding Shares for each month are provided by Elexon Finance and validated against the specific file format described in Appendix A before being loaded into the system.

 Load BM Unit Registration Data

 BM Unit registration data is provided by the CRA via the CRA-I014 file defined in Part 1 of the IDD (Reference 4) and loaded into the system.